 The Department of State administers the Congressionally-mandated Diversity Immigrant Visa Program annually.
 Section 203(c) of the Immigration and Nationality Act (INA) provides for a class of immigrants known as “diversity immigrants” from countries with historically low rates of immigration to the United States.
 For Fiscal Year 2021, 50,000 Diversity Visas (DVs) will be available.
 There is no cost to register for the DV program.

 Applicants who are selected in the program (“selectees”) must meet simple but strict eligibility requirements to qualify for a diversity visa.
 The Department of State determine selectees through a randomized computer drawing.
 The Department of State distributes diversity visas among six geographic regions and no single country may receive more than seven percent of the available DVs in any one year.

-The application period for the 2020 Diversity Visa (DV) program opens at noon Eastern Standard Time, October 3, 2018 and closes at noon, Eastern Standard Time, November 6, 2018.
+The application period for the 2021 Diversity Visa (DV) program opens October first week, 2019 and closes November first week, 2019.
 We strongly encourage DV program entrants to apply early!

-Completing your Electronic Entry for the DV-2020 Program
+Completing your Electronic Entry for the DV-2021 Program

 There is no cost to submit an E-DV form.

 - Name – last/family name, first name, middle name – exactly as on your passport.